EriconT/watch-collection/README.md

 CaseSize	Diameter (include unit)	41mm
 Movement	Movement type	Automatic
-PurchaseDate	ISO Format (YYYY-MM-DD)	2023-05-12 ImageURL	Direct link to an image	https://i.imgur.com/...jpg Notes	Personal description/story	Bought to celebrate...
+PurchaseDate	ISO Format (YYYY-MM-DD)	2023-05-12 ImageURL	Direct link or Google Drive link	https://drive.google.com...
+Notes	Personal description/story	A gift from my wife...

+⚠️ Important for Images: If using Google Drive, right-click the image file in Drive, select Share, and ensure "General Access" is set to "Anyone with the link".
 2. Connect to the App

+    Get the Data Link:

         In Google Sheets, go to File > Share > Publish to web.

         Change "Web page" to Comma-separated values (.csv).

         Click Publish and copy the link.

+    Get the Edit Link:

+        Copy the URL from your browser address bar while editing the sheet.

+    Update Code:

         Open index.html in this repository.

-    Find the configuration section and paste your link:
+        Scroll to the bottom configuration section and paste both links:
     JavaScript

-    const SHEET_URL = "YOUR_GOOGLE_SHEET_CSV_LINK_HERE";
+    const SHEET_URL = "YOUR_PUBLISHED_CSV_LINK";
+    const EDIT_URL = "YOUR_BROWSER_EDIT_LINK";

 3. Deploy

-    Upload index.html to your GitHub repository.
+    Upload index.html to your GitHub repository (or Push via GitHub Desktop).

     Go to Settings > Pages.